 Depending on the type of type of treatment, some people claim to be alternative medicine experts without formal training.
 We should always do some research to ensure we are being treated by a legitimate practitioner.

 • Some herbs, vitamins, and dietary supplements are “prescribed” as healthy and natural but might cause severe contra-indications with prescription drugs.
-I discuss this issue at length here.
-They can also give rise to several physical issues.

 • One of the biggest limitations of alternative therapies comes with trauma and severe illnesses that undermine the mind/body’s capacity to heal.